CGAL/cgal-web/_posts/2017-03-06-gsoc-2017-mentoring.md

 ---
 layout: post
-title: "Google Summer of Code 2017"
+title: "CGAL to participate in the Google Summer of Code 2017"
 description: "The CGAL Project is a mentoring organization for GSoC 2017"
 category:
-tags: []
+tags: [gsoc,gsoc2017]
 ---
 {% include JB/setup %}

-The CGAL Project is a mentoring organization for <a href="https://summerofcode.withgoogle.com/organizations/5926060504907776/">Google Summer of Code 2017</a>.
+The CGAL Project is a <a href="https://summerofcode.withgoogle.com/archive/2017/organizations/6565611412914176/">mentoring organization</a>
+for <a href="https://summerofcode.withgoogle.com/archive/2017/projects/">Google Summer of Code 2017</a>.
 Have a look at our <a href="{{BASE_PATH}}/gsoc/2017.html">Project Ideas</a> page.